AlexGitHub11/Online-Restaurant-menu/README.md

-# Food order management webb app
+# Restaurant menu web app

 ### Overview
-This Food Order Management System is built using the Django web application framework.
+This Restaurant menu System is built using the Django web application framework.
 It features both a frontend for users to view the menu, and a backend for admins to amend and update the menu.